MicrosoftDocs/azure-dev-docs/articles/javascript/how-to/with-web-app/static-web-app-nextjs-graphql/create-database-upload-data.md

 ### Server: review code to get question and answers

-The client request passes through the Apollo server's [`/graphql`](https://github.com/Azure-Samples/js-e2e-graphql-nextjs-triviagame/blob/main/pages/api/graphql.ts) API to the **Query** resolver, shown below, to get a question for the game from the database.
-The resolver calls the data source.
+The client request passes through the Apollo server's [`/graphql`](https://github.com/Azure-Samples/js-e2e-graphql-nextjs-triviagame/blob/main/pages/api/graphql.ts) API to the **Query** resolver in `./pages/api/resolvers/resolvers.ts`, shown below, to get a question for the game from the database.

 :::code language="TypeScript" source="~/../js-e2e-graphql-nextjs-triviagame/pages/api/resolvers/resolvers.ts" range="8-33" highlight="11":::

-The data source uses a SQL Query to fetch the data from Cosmos DB.
+The previous resolver calls the Cosmos DB data source.
+The data source uses a SQL Query to fetch the data from Cosmos DB in `/pages/api/datasources/QuestionDataSource.ts`.
 The query ensures the question is different from the last question.

 :::code language="TypeScript" source="~/../js-e2e-graphql-nextjs-triviagame/pages/api/datasources/QuestionDataSource.ts" highlight="15" :::